google/draco/docs/guides/BROWSER.md

 decoderModule.destroy(buffer);
 ~~~

-Now create a web page to decode a Draco file and just output the number of
+Create a web page to decode a Draco file and just output the number of
 points decoded.
-Save this file as *DracoDecode.html*.
+Save this file as `DracoDecode.html`.
 ~~~
 <!DOCTYPE html>
 <html>